-In December 2020, we provided Alzamend \$0.8 million in short-term advances and in March of 2021 we entered into an agreement with Alzamend under which we agreed to purchase \$10 million worth of shares of Alzamend's common stock.
+In December 2020, we provided Alzamend \$750,000 in short-term advances and in March of 2021 we entered into an agreement with Alzamend under which we agreed to purchase \$10 million worth of shares of Alzamend's common stock.
 We paid for the last tranche of \$4 million on April 26, 2022.
-Consequently, as of the date of this annual report, we have funded an aggregate of \$10 million pursuant to the securities purchase agreement and have thus acquired all of the shares and warrants issuable by Alzamend to us under the agreement.
+Consequently, as of the date of this prospectus, we have funded an aggregate of \$10 million pursuant to the securities purchase agreement and have thus acquired all of the shares and warrants issuable by Alzamend to us under the agreement.